Bronkoknorb/hermibox/README.md

     python3 read.py

-Test out reading just the id of a tag (certain tags give me an Auth error when trying to read/write text, but the reading just the id works fine):
+Test out reading just the id of a tag (certain tags give me an Auth error when trying to read/write text, but reading just the id works fine):

     python3 read_id.py